dimitri/pgloader/pgloader.1.md

 Other options are specific to each input source, please refer to specific parts of the documentation for their listing and covering.

+A batch is then closed as soon as either the *batch rows* or the *batch size* threshold is crossed, whichever comes first.
+In cases when a batch has to be closed because of the *batch size* setting, a *debug* level log message is printed with how many rows did fit in the *oversized* batch.

 ## LOAD CSV